binaryage/totalfinder-web/visor.md

 ## Pinning Visor

 Sometimes you may want Visor to temporarily stay open even if you switch to another application.
-In this situation you can pin the Visor the using blue button in the top left corner of the Visor window.
+In this situation you can pin the Visor using the blue button in the top-left corner of the Visor window.
 There is a keyboard shortcut `⇧⌘P` for doing it quickly without a mouse.

 While pinned, Visor does not hide when losing focus.
 Hiding using the activation shortcut still works.